dolphin-acoustics-vip/Workflow_Tutorials/README.md

 A "requirements.txt" file should now be created in your directory.
 Note that if one was there previously, it should be deleted (or renamed) beforehand to avoid issues.

-# Creating a virtual environment using virtualenv (Python-specific)
+# Creating a Virtual Environment using virtualenv (Python-specific)

 First, check that you have virtualenv installed:
 `which virtualenv`